 Speaking of financial incentives, many of the links below are known as “affiliate” links.
 These kinds of links don’t cost you a penny, but we receive a small commission if you do use the link to sign up for the service / buy the product / whatever.
 This is a fantastic “win-win” in my mind, as you get solid recommendations at no cost and we receive $ that lets us run this site and contribute to our Engine For Good.

 For more info about how we handle affiliate links, see the relevant content on our Disclaimer page.

 Also keep in mind that while we do highly recommend the below products and services, no product or service is perfect.
 And while we try to provide completely transparent and unbiased reviews, of course we can’t cover everything and know about every problem/issue/feature.

-For example, Personal Capital is by far the best asset and net worth aggregator, but it still has its fair share of bugs they work to iron out over time (though to be fair, they also have to fight the whack-a-mole game of changing connection standards for financial institutions).
+For example, Empower (formerly Personal Capital) is by far the best asset and net worth aggregator I’ve tried, but it still has its fair share of bugs they work to iron out over time (though to be fair, they also have to fight the whack-a-mole game of changing connection standards for financial institutions).
 Keep this in mind if you sign up for something based on our recommendation and it has issues – they could be dealing with some short term challenges and it may resolve soon.

 Finally, I expect this to be a living document, adding and subtracting content over time.
 We’ll do our best to keep it updated and note at the top when the page was most recently updated.

 Empower (formerly Personal Capital) is probably the most recommended service I’ve seen across the universe of financial content sites, and for good reason: it’s head and shoulders above other sites in terms of showing all your account balances and assets in a single location.
 I’ve been using it since April 2016, and I still check it every single day the markets are open.